2019 FORMULA BLUE RULES

 FB1.2 Introduction.
 A box stock economy/Club Class using liquid cooled TaG racing engines.
 The control of the class regulations rests with Tabor.

 FB1.3 Chassis.
-Must conform to MSA Yearbook regulations.
+Must conform to Motorsports UK Yearbook regulations.

 The radiator must be fitted to the left hand side of the kart using standard hoses and connections.
 Fitting of helicoils and inserts to repair damaged threads is allowed, providing such repairs are not used to derive any benefit other than rectification of damage.
 The use of thermal barrier coatings/ceramic coatings on or in the engine or exhaust system is not allowed.
 Blanking of the radiator is free providing it does not necessitate modification of the original components other than by simple attachment.
 Minor repairs to the radiator are allowed.
 No advertising is allowed on the engine whatsoever, with the exception of a 40mm x 20mm maximum decal on the front face of the cylinder.

 FB1.4.1 Carburettor.
-Tillotson HL360A unmodified.
+Tillotson HL360A unmodified & sequentially marked.
 No added/extra components of any description that could affect airflow between the mouth of the carburettor and the reed block may be used.
 The inlet spring must be as original, unmodified and of the same length.
 Gasket set DG 1HL, inlet set RK120HL or RK102HL.
 An official carburettor restrictor must be used.
 See below.

 A Tillotson fuel filter, FS1, may be used but must be visibly fitted in the fuel line within 20cm of the carburettor.
 No other fuel filter is allowed.